dmodel-ai/dmodel-ai.github.io/understanding-understanding-optionals/blog_post.md

 Typing, as introduced by Siek et al.], most of the Python code used as training data operates in an untyped fashion, so models may understand the dynamic flow of nullable values but not their static type annotations.
-Test 5, below, tests the models understanding of `Optional` types annotations.^[The trailing colon makes a type expression the only valid completion; function declarations with a colon and no type, like `def fn(x:)` are not valid python.
+Test 5, below, tests the model's understanding of `Optional` types annotations.
+The trailing colon makes a type expression the only valid completion^[This is because function declarations with a colon and no type, like `def fn(x:)` are not valid python.
 Since we’ve already seen a usage of `get_square` that is passed a None value, it wouldn’t be type-valid to complete the program with just `int`.
 So a